SerranderX/PokeCardDexJS/README.md

 This is my first personal proyect with ReactJS, and I made it with educative porpueses while I m still learning how to use (and practice) tools like Webpack, Framer motion, ChartJS, etc.

+You can access to the page in the follow link: https://pokecarddexjs.com

 ## Available Scripts

 In the project directory, you can run: